Harold Byrns: Biography

-On 17 October 1954, Harold Byrns conducted the first public performance of Erich Wolfgang Korngold's Symphony in F sharp, on Austrian radio.
+On 17 October 1954, Harold Byrns conducted the first public performance of Erich Wolfgang Korngold's Symphony in F-sharp major, on Austrian radio.
 (It was described as "poorly rehearsed and performed", and the work would not receive its premiere concert performance until 27 November 1972, in Munich, under the baton of Rudolf Kempe).
 That year he also conducted the first performance of Berthold Goldschmidt's Sinfonietta with the Suisse Romande Orchestra.

 He orchestrated various early works by Gustav Mahler, including six songs from Lieder und Gesänge, which were recorded as part of Giuseppe Sinopoli's complete Mahler cycle, and which have been described as "skillful and idiomatic".
 He was a personal friend of Mahler's widow Alma, and he played an important role in making her agree to public performances of Deryck Cooke's realisation of the 10th Symphony.
 She felt it was "a private love letter" from Gustav to her, and refused to even listen to a private studio recording made for her.
 Byrns persuaded her to listen to the tape, and she gave her immediate approval.
 For his devotion to Mahler, Byrns was awarded the Kilenyi Mahler Medal of Honor by the Bruckner Society of America.

 Harold Byrns made a specialty of orchestrating piano and vocal/piano music.
+For Otto Klemperer's debut in Copenhagen in 1947, he arranged a suite from Henry Purcell's The Fairy Queen.
 He had a commission from Herbert von Karajan to orchestrate some piano pieces by Robert Schumann, and from Dietrich Fischer-Dieskau for some Mahler songs for which he also made the English translation.
 (Fischer-Dieskau and his son, Dr. Martin Fischer-Dieskau, later Chief Conductor in Canada and Taiwan, both studied conducting with Harold Byrns.)
 He was responsible for the complete orchestration of Nicolas Nabokov's opera Love's Labour's Lost, premiered in Brussels in 1973.
-For Otto Klemperer's debut in Copenhagen in 1947, he arranged a suite from Henry Purcell's The Fairy Queen.

 He made various recordings with the Los Angeles Chamber Symphony, including the premiere recording of Béla Bartók's Music for Strings, Percussion and Celesta and Igor Stravinsky's Violin Concerto with Ivry Gitlis.

 Harold Byrns died in Berlin in 1977, and is buried there.